DevNambi/blog-drafts/9916 - Police and the Justice System.md

 "The holocaust was legal, slavery was legal, segregation was legal.
 If you use the state as a metric for ethics you'll end up disappointed." - @lex_looper

+“An unjust law is itself a species of violence.
+Arrest for its breach is more so.”
+Gandhi

 * http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/the-counted-map-us-police-killings <- amazingly useful, and disturbing

 * The "justice system" is often a tool of injustice.
 The name can be Orwellian.